Bootle Bucks Inclusion FC have received a massive boost after Liverpool was placed into Tier 2 of the government’s new coronavirus system.

 This has created many happy memories for all involved in the project.

-The Bucks’ most recent away day was to an event at Bradford City before the country was placed in another lockdown
+The Bucks’ most recent away day was to an event at League Two side Bradford City.

-The mini tournament was set up and was officiated by Premier League Referees John Moss and Martin Atkinson.
+The mini tournament was officiated by Premier League Referees John Moss and Martin Atkinson.

-The team was also joined by Red Rum Club, a band from Liverpool, who have a close connection to the project.
+The team was also joined by local band Red Rum Club who have a close connection to the project.

-In an exclusive interview with Mersey Sport Live, Francis Doran, the lead singer of the band and also son of one of the founders of the project, highlighted the importance of the project in a tough period for all.
+In an exclusive interview, Francis Doran, the lead singer of the band, highlighted the importance of the project in a tough period.

-“Seeing that first hand watching that first hand, were all these young people, who have suffered and have had to cope with the changing circumstances and changing environment so to see the relief and the enjoyment it was amazing to see.”
+“Having seen all these young people who have suffered and have had to cope with the changing circumstances and changing environment, to witness the relief and the enjoyment is amazing to see.”

-With the news that Liverpool will be placed in tier two it now means the team can resume running its sessions and providing a vital service to the community of Bootle.
+News that Liverpool will be placed in tier two means the team can resume providing its sessions to the community of Bootle.

-If you would like to get involved with the club or would like to bring your child or children to a session, then you can do so by following the link to the club’s website below.
+If you would like to find out more about the club, then click the link to the club’s website below.

 (Featured Image by John Doran)